jshin13/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow/README.md

 1. <a href='https://github.com/jshin13/Alzheimers_Disease_prediction_JHU'>Alzheimer's Disease genenic risk factor estimation from genetic variant fingerprints</a>
 2. <a href='https://github.com/jshin13/BIOF509_FINAL_PRJ/blob/master/final-project.ipynb'>Classification of genetic mutation from word-based clinical evidence</a>
 3. <a href='https://github.com/jshin13/BIOF399_FINAL_PRJ/blob/master/BIOF399_FINAL_PRJ.ipynb'>HIV status prediction from quantitative antibody profiles that consists of 11 antigen panels</a>

+# How I studied the book

+I initially went through the book without deeply going into mathematical background or in-depth coding implementation.
+As I read through the book, I made my own study notes on Jupyter notebook to refer back to what I thought was important, which I still update as I revisit the book.
+Following that, I carefully purused the chapter codes and disassembled them to understand the functionality of each command.
+On the side, I bolstered my understanding by delving into mathematical derivations behind statistical operations, thanks to Intro to Probability by Anderson and Valko.
+Lastly, the projects I listed above utilize what I learned from this book.

+# My thoughts

+This is definitely a great reference for anyone who wants to introduce ML into their work scheme.
+Particularly, this has been a fabulous introduction to TensorFlow.V2 which now allows more freedom to users than what V1 had permitted.
+Whether it be a simple regressor training or extensive MLP with a huge dataset, this book can guide you through mathematical complexity to build your own ML algorithm in a most effortless manner.
+On that note, this has become my ultimate guideline of how to ML with scikit-learn and TF, and simply my favorite book on ML.
+My other favorite book in the field of AI is a book called Deep Learning (Adaptive Computation and Machine Learning series) by Goodfellow.

 # Content Table